 Hardelot, The Opal Coast, Pas-de-Calais

 There are 12km of pristine, sandy beach, several smart hotels, restaurants and some very nice shops including several artists’ galleries.
-Hardelot is not as glamorous as its more well-known neighbour Le Touquet, but it is very stylish and has a lot to offer the day tripper, weekender or holiday maker.
+Hardelot is not as glamorous as its more well-known neighbour Le Touquet.
+But it is very stylish and has a lot to offer the day tripper, weekender or holiday maker.

-Hardelot Along with wealthy French friends Sir John bought 900 acres of land around Hardelot and promoted it as place for hunting – there were deer, boar, hare and pheasant galore.
-To cater for visitors Sir John persuaded his friend the architect Louis-Marie Cordonnier to design unique villas which can still be seen today.
-The famous aviator Louis Blériot had a villa built there and is said to have landed his plane on the beach at low tide!
-Living next door to Blériot were the Tata family (the very wealthy Indian Tata family) and clearly the great Blériot had an influence on the young JRD Tata next door who later became the first man to fly a plane in India and who started Tata Air which became Air India.
-The famous American Harriet Quimby, the first woman to be issued a pilot’s licence visited Blériot in Hardelot, borrowed a plane and became the first woman to fly across the English Channel from Dover landing just off mark – two miles outside Hardelot.
+The famous aviator Louis Blériot had a villa built there.
+It’s said he used to land his plane on the beach at low tide!
+Living next door to Blériot were the Tata family (the very wealthy Indian Tata family).
+Clearly the great Blériot had an influence on the young JRD Tata next door.
+He later became the first man to fly a plane in India and started Tata Air which became Air India.
+The famous American Harriet Quimby, the first woman to be issued a pilot’s licence visited Blériot in Hardelot.
+She borrowed a plane and became the first woman to fly across the English Channel from Dover landing just off mark, two miles outside Hardelot.

 These days the Château is a monument to French/British Entente Cordiale and a cultural centre with a programme promoting British culture, across all art forms (music, visual arts, cinema, literature and heritage).
 It is an important monument in the area and is built in the Tudor style as a little piece of England in France.
 Further evidence of the area’s special relationship with its close neighbour can be seen in the municipal coat of arms for Hardelot which features a Union Jack.